alex-vladut/online-shop-typescript/docs/security/authentication.md

 1. don't hardcode keys or secrets into your code
 1. the API is open by default
-1. use asymmetrics (public and private) key for signing and verifying the JWT token
+1. use asymmetric (public and private) key for signing and verifying the JWT token

 Let's see in more detail what each of the points mean.
 I hope there is no need to explain why the first point is a really bad idea.
 Having keys or other kinds of secrets into your source code repository will expose you to a lot of troubles, in this case an attacker will be able to issue a valid JWT token on your behalf and basically impersonate any user from your system.
 You should treat the secrets very carefully by storing them in a secrets vault and injecting them into your application through environment variables at runtime.
 See XXX for more details.